ethanjli/dotfiles/README.md

 - A self-contained configuration for [zsh](https://www.zsh.org/), notably:
   - Fast startup times (~0.2 s on my laptop)
-  - A clean prompt line, using [powerlevel10k](https://github.com/romkatv/powerlevel10k) with a similar look-and-feel as Starship's [plain text symbols](https://starship.rs/presets/plain-text.html) preset
+  - A clean prompt line, using [powerlevel10k](https://github.com/romkatv/powerlevel10k):
+    - with a similar look-and-feel as Starship's [plain text symbols](https://starship.rs/presets/plain-text.html) preset (only using ASCII symbols, for compatibility with virtual consoles)
     - using [instant prompt](https://github.com/romkatv/powerlevel10k?tab=readme-ov-file#instant-prompt)
       for fast startup times
-    - sticking to ASCII symbols for compatibility with virtual consoles
     - left-alignment of all elements to prevent terminal resizing weirdness
     - a reduced set of elements focused on the kinds of projects I work on or might work on
   - Synchronized, fuzzy-searchable shell history using [atuin](https://github.com/atuinsh/atuin)